braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/users_and_subscriptions.md

 Before iOS 12 (released in 2018), all users must explicitly opt-in to receive push notifications.

-In iOS 12, Apple introduced [provisional authorization][provisional-blog], allowing brands the option to send quiet push notifications to their users' notification center before they explicitly opt-in, giving you a chance to demonstrate the value of your messages early.
+In iOS 12, Apple introduced [provisional authorization][provisional-blog], allowing brands to send quiet push notifications to their users' notification center before they explicitly opt-in, giving you a chance to demonstrate the value of your messages early.
 Refer to [provisional authorization]({{site.baseurl}}/user_guide/message_building_by_channel/push/ios/notification_options/#provisional-push-authentication--quiet-notifications) to learn more.

 ### Web

-On the web, you must request explicit opt-in from users via the native browser permission dialog.
+For Web, you must request explicit user opt-in via the native browser permission dialog.

 Unlike iOS and Android, which let your app show the permission prompt at any time, some modern browsers will only show the prompt if triggered by a "user gesture" (mouse click or keystroke).
 If your site tries to request push notification permission on page load, it will likely be ignored or silenced by the browser.